+We are witnessing a geographic democratisation of arbitration seats.
 This is particularly true in the Caribbean.
-The region is a very attractive location to host arbitration because of its neutral geography at the crossroads of the Americas and the mixture of its legal regimes, covering both common and civil law.
-Disputants may seriously want to consider some of those jurisdictions, particularly the British Virgin Islands, which established the BVI International Arbitration Centre (BVI IAC) in 2016, the first of its kind in the Caribbean.

-This article provides a brief insight into the intensification of arbitration in the Caribbean region as illustrated by those countries' attempts to institute the necessary framework to establish themselves as international arbitration centres.
-It examines the extent to which territories have modernised their legal systems to make them conducive to international arbitration by modernising their arbitration legislation and ratifying the New York Convention 1958.
+The region is a very attractive arbitral seat because of its neutral geography at the crossroads of the Americas and the mixture of common and civil law regimes.
+Disputants may seriously want to consider Caribbean jurisdictions, particularly the British Virgin Islands, which established the BVI International Arbitration Centre (BVI IAC) in 2016, the first of its kind in the Caribbean.
+This article provides a brief insight into the intensification of arbitration in the region as illustrated by attempts to institute the necessary framework to establish themselves as international arbitration centres.
+It examines how far territories have modernised their legal systems to make them conducive to international arbitration by updating their legislation and ratifying the New York Convention.